Alexander Gooch and Alice Driver: Execution in Ipswich

-The execution began at 7.00a.m. on 4 November 1558 (a fortnight before the death of Mary I of England, when Alexander Gooch and Alice Driver were taken to the Cornhill, Ipswich, where the stake was set up.
+The execution began at 7.00a.m. on 4 November 1558 (a fortnight before the death of Queen Mary on 18 November), when Alexander Gooch and Alice Driver were taken to the Cornhill, Ipswich, where the stake was set up.
 Many people were assembled, including a considerable number whose sympathies were with the victims, and who supported them with demonstrations of affection and pity.
 The two knelt on a broom faggot together to say their prayers, and to sing psalms together, until Richard Smart, one of the two Bailiffs of the Borough, roughly told them to "have done".
 Their request to have more time in which to prepare themselves was refused.

 The Sheriff, Sir Henry Dowell, then commanded that they should be tied to the stake.
 A heavy chain was fastened around Alice Driver's neck, at which she said, "Oh!
 Here is a goodly neckerchief; blessed be God for it."
 Then various people came up from the crowd and shook hands with them.
 This annoyed the Sheriff so much that he ordered them to be arrested, whereupon many others from the crowd ran to the stake to do the same, so that he was obliged to leave them all alone.
 The broom was then lit, and the execution proceeded.